-Please note: The 2014 Gathering will be held at Holiday Inn Hurstbourne in Louisville, KY, July 9-12, 2014 - details available shortly.
+The 2014 CMA Gathering will be held at Holiday Inn Hurstbourne in Louisville, KY, July 9-12, 2014 - details available here

 The Clan McAlister of America (CMA) was founded in 1990 with the mission of searching for, recording and sharing McAlister history and genealogy all over the country.
 There are now over 1200 member families.
 The organization is run completely by dedicated volunteers who are McAlister descendants.
 It is a rewarding as well as an ambitious task.

 The data are sometimes hard to ferret out.
 For instance, there are many McAlister spellings.
 Examples include:

 Research can be rewarding, too.
 Many times, a simple inquiry to a grandparent about a date will result in a tale that reveals courage, strength or a glimpse into a past culture.
 This (mostly) oral tradition is of priceless value and needs to be preserved.
 A people without traditions have no "roots" or connection to their past and are like twigs adrift on the sea of history.
 Quite simply, people with a sense of tradition tend to make better life choices and tend to inculcate better values in their children.
 All members in a society benefit from this.